 The decision to step in wasn’t just due to its strategic location but also the inviting ambiance it projected.

 Over the years, the proximity advantage coupled with their consistent service quality cemented my loyalty, and I found myself repeatedly returning.

 I must add that I was the first to review this business.
 Now, it has 24 reviews and many of them say that they didn’t want to review it, selfishly, because the “best kept secret in Rockville” is now out.

-Takeaway: If you have a brick and mortar business, you should make sure you have signs with direction arrows in the surrounding areas.
-Especially on weekends.
+- Ensure you have signs with direction arrows in surrounding areas, especially on weekends.